245122749053/WM-Aitha-Likhitha-MVSR-Engineering-College/README.md

 Multiple samples are averaged to reduce noise

-Temporal consistency checks are used to detect obstructions
+Temporal consistency checks detect obstructions

 Sudden abnormal readings are discarded as outliers